 1. Onbrane

 The seamless integration between the two products allows users to access analytics without having to navigate between multiple systems or even know that the dashboard was created in Toucan’s entirely separate application.
+This fluid approach optimizes work processes while enriching the user interface with dynamic visualizations.

 2. Politico